The Daily What?

 In the interests of making the Anglican Church in North America’s Daily Office Lectionary, Morning Prayer, and Evening Prayer more accessible, I have been putting together Daily Office Booklets, which contain the basics of the Morning and Evening Prayer liturgies, as well as the references for all Scripture readings.
+All you need is a Bible and a booklet to do Morning and Evening Prayer.

 THANK YOU to everyone who has either (1) suggest improvements to past booklets or (2) let me know that you’re using and enjoying the booklets!
 It’s a great encouragement to me to know that these things are getting used by the people of God!